dtjohnso/dtjohnso.github.com/source/_posts/2016-07-27-submitting-assignments-with-dropbox-file-requests.markdown

 3. Fill out and submit the form
 4. I get the file instantly

 **Note:** If you don't get an email confirmation from Dropbox, you didn't do it correctly (usually that means you forgot to click "Submit").
+In that case, just try again.

 Here's a quick (7 seconds) video demo: